t-mullen/simple-signal/README.md

 Any additional metadata passed by the discovering peer.

 ####`request.discover([metadata])`
-Allow discovery to continue. *Listening to "request" and not calling this method will block discovery.*
+Allow discovery to continue. *Listening to "discover" and not calling this method will block discovery.*

 Optional `metadata` is any serializable object to be passed along with the request.